noir-lang/noir/docs/docs/getting_started/hello_noir/index.md

 ## Prove Our Noir Program

-Now that the project is set up, we can create a proof of correct execution on our Noir program.
+Now that the project is set up, we can create a proof of correct execution of our Noir program.

 Fill in input values for execution in the _Prover.toml_ file.
 For example: